lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 **QUESTION 1:** Compare the two files.
 What has changed since you ‘aligned’ the sequences?

 Now we will build a phylogeny from the aligned sequences.
-First we have to convert the file format from .fasta to a format RAxML uses:
+First we have to convert the file into a format RAxML uses:

 ```bash
 User@user-pi:~$java -jar ../software/PrepareFilesForPaml.jar orchids.short.out